-- they employ 1 or more employees (it will be expected that the employees were registered prior to the emergency); For this purpose an employee will be an employee who is resident on the Island or who is being paid via the Isle of Man payroll. - they have their place of business in the Isle of Man; - they have been consistently meeting in full their financial obligations to their employees up to 28 February 2020 (the business therefore should have been registered as an employer with the Income Tax Division prior to that date);
+they employ 1 or more employees (it will be expected that the employees were registered prior to the emergency); For this purpose an employee will be an employee who is resident on the Island or who is being paid via the Isle of Man payroll.

-- they are committed, for the duration of the period for which they seek financial assistance, to not laying off/make redundant any employee for whom they have sought financial assistance and are continuing to pay such employees at the usual intervals (Where it is agreed, employment continues albeit with little or no work and the employee will return to work at the end of this period); - subject to any measures in force under the Emergency Powers Act 1936 they have been in operation continuously, as far as the business is able, since at least 28 February 2020 (however in many cases this will involve the business closing or ceasing to trade temporarily); - subject to any measures in force under the Emergency Powers Act 1936 they intend to continue operating, if allowed to do so, as the business is able during the current state of emergency and for the foreseeable future (however in many cases this will involve the business closing or ceasing to trade temporarily); - continue to meet contractual obligations to employees by continuing to pay them during this period; and - they are not in any of the excluded sectors listed below.
+- they have their place of business in the Isle of Man; - they have been consistently meeting in full their financial obligations to their employees up to 28 February 2020 (the business therefore should have been registered as an employer with the Income Tax Division prior to that date); - they are committed, for the duration of the period for which they seek the grant, to not laying off/make redundant any employee for whom they have sought the grant and are continuing to pay such employees at the usual intervals (Where it is agreed, employment continues albeit with little or no work and the employee will return to work at the end of this period); - subject to any measures in force under the Emergency Powers Act 1936 they have been in operation continuously, as far as the business is able, since at least 28 February 2020 (however in many cases this will involve the business closing or ceasing to trade temporarily); - any business established after 28 February 2020, must consistently have met, in full, its financial and contractual obligations to its employees from the date the business was established up to and including the day before the beginning of the first 4 week claim; - subject to any measures in force under the Emergency Powers Act 1936 they intend to continue operating, if allowed to do so, as the business is able during the current state of emergency and for the foreseeable future (however in many cases this will involve the business closing or ceasing to trade temporarily); - continue to meet contractual obligations to employees by continuing to pay them during this period; and - they are not in any of the excluded sectors listed below.